troyhacks/MoonLight/docs/general/gettingstarted.md

    <img width="400" alt="Screenshot 2025-06-07 at 20 59 55" src="https://github.com/user-attachments/assets/3696f3b0-70f7-4be8-a310-948b003450b7" />

-* **Step 12**: Go to your WiFi settings and connect to your local WiFi network and enter the IP address of your MoonLight board in a browser and go to **MoonLight Animations**.
+* **Step 12**: Go to your WiFi settings and connect to your local WiFi network and enter the IP address of your MoonLight board in a browser and go to **MoonLight Editor**.
 Add a layout Node by pressing the blue + button and select Panel 🚥.
 Scroll down to the Pin Control field and enter the pin number you connected the strip or panel to in Step 1.
 After setting the right pin the strip or panel should show lights.

    <img width="400" alt="Screenshot 2025-06-07 at 21 01 02" src="https://github.com/user-attachments/assets/5d4d581f-5586-43c0-a5ea-02930effc3d8" />